 Maintaining BAAs for HIPAA Compliance

 Organizations handling health data are required to have business associate agreements (BAA) with any partner that stores or transmits data.
 That means if you provide hosting, messaging, or any other healthcare IT service, you need to have a BAA with each of your healthcare clients, and also with your own IT service partners.
+You also need to ensure you are offering HIPAA cloud hosting.

 Part of the challenge may be that the HIPAA Omnibus Rule changed the requirements for business associates when it was introduced in 2013.
 BAAs must define all uses of PHI by the business associate that are permitted or required and puts strict limits on data sharing.